CORN PRODUCTION USING SUBSURFACE DRIP IRRIGATION

 We also offer a Corn Production Manual - a 56 page overview on how to use SDI on corn.
 Readers will learn about drip system components, typical layouts, fertigation, maintenance and rodent management.
 It is meant as a guide to aid in the decision to move to drip technology and how to manage this technology to obtain the desired results.

-Just complete the form below to download your copy of the Netafim Corn Production Manual.
+Click here or on the icon below to download a copy of the Netafim Corn Production Manual.